Africa ads for Agriculture and animals (190)

 Animals in Africa are playing a crucial role in the life of the African people.
 Fish and cattle are very important in the African food chain.
 Furthermore we see in the African wildlife the most incredible creatures of the world.
 On this continent you find the fastest and largest animals on the earth.
 Unfortunately many of the African animals are endangered species.
 Climate change and the destruction of the rich fishing grounds by outside nations are also dangers that Africa has to face.
 Fortunately there is lot of effort, also worldwide, to stop the destruction of the animals in Africa and their environment.
 But many challenges are waiting in this process.

-THE IMPORTANCE OF THE AGRICULTURE COMPANIES IN AFRICA
+THE IMPORTANCE OF THE AGRICULTURE COMPANIES AND FARMS IN AFRICA

 THE FUTURE OF AGRICULTURE COMPANIES IN AFRICA